PA-Boot: A Formally Verified Authentication Protocol for Multiprocessor Secure Boot: Implementation and Evaluation

 \subsection{Performance Evaluation}

-To answer the question \hyperref[rq:2]{$\rques{2}$}, we report the performance of {\csystem} within a complete boot process from bootloader to shell login on FVP.
+we report the performance of {\csystem} within a complete boot process from bootloader to shell login on FVP.
 We measure the number of executed instructions rather than CPU cycles of the boot process, as FVP is not cycle-accurate and each instruction takes equally one cycle to execute \cite{fvp-cycle}.
-To this end, we enable PMU (short for performance monitor unit \cite{pmu}) monitoring by setting a PMU control register at every critical point of the main boot stages, which records the total CPU cycles, i.e., the number of instructions executed on FVP.
-To demonstrate how {\csystem} affects the entire boot process in terms of performance, we additionally measure the boot process of a Linux system, namely, the Gentoo Linux distribution (stage archive 3, with systemd as init system, kernel version 5.16.0) \cite{gentoo}.
-Moreover, we disable the PMU support of Linux kernel to avoid kernel's modification on the PMU counters.
+To capture this, we enable performance monitor unit (PMU \cite{pmu}) monitoring by setting a PMU control register at key points in the boot stages, recording the total number of instructions executed on FVP.
+To assess the impact of {\csystem} on boot performance, we additionally measure the boot process of a Linux system, namely, the Gentoo Linux distribution (stage archive 3, with systemd as init system, kernel version 5.16.0) \cite{gentoo}.
+Moreover, we disable Linux kernel PMU support to avoid kernel's modification on the PMU counters.

-\cref{tab:stage-cycle} quantifies the experimental performance\footnote{As the instruction numbers on FVP may vary slightly in different boot trials, \cref{tab:stage-cycle} reports numbers averaged over 3 boot trials.} of the entire boot process consisting of three main boot stages, i.e., bootwrapper, {\csystem}, and Linux kernel boot.
-It shows that the overhead induced by integrating {\csystem} in multiprocessor secure boot is overall 4.98\% (roughly 3\% per CPU), which is indeed relatively small.
-We further estimate the execution time of {\csystem} on real hardware based on MIPS (million instructions per second) statistics: Given that a 1.5GHz ARM Cortex-A53 core runs 3450 DMIPS \cite{york2002benchmarking}, {\csystem} consumes ideally 15 milliseconds on both CPU0 and CPU1.
+\cref{tab:stage-cycle} quantifies the experimental performance of the entire boot process averaged over three boot trials, consisting of three main boot stages, i.e., bootwrapper, {\csystem}, and Linux kernel boot.
+The integration of {\csystem} adds a 4.98\% overhead to the multiprocessor secure boot, roughly 3\% per CPU, which is relatively small.
 Moreover, we report the performance of different operations conducted in {\csystem}.
 As depicted in \cref{fig:step-cycle}, the main overhead of {\csystem} stems from asymmetric cryptography used for certificate validation, packet encryption and decryption, and key exchange.